Altinn/altinn-studio-docs/content/events/_index.en.md

 Subscribing to events is openly available to end users, end user systems and application owners.
-Once additional parties gain access to publishing, the right to subscribe to events published through Altinn Platform will be generally available to the public*.
+Once additional parties gain access to publishing, the right to subscribe to events published through Altinn Platform will be generally available to the public.*

 \* Subscriptions will need to be authorized by the publisher, and Altinn's terms and conditions will have to be signed before gaining access.